Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ## Hosts management

-Outside updates (see next section), you can also do host management via Xen Orchestra.
+Outside updates (see next section), you can also do host management via CloudVisor.
 Basic operations are supported, like reboot, shutdown and so on.

 But there's also some specific things, like Maintenance mode.